 I think sometimes it can really be a scary idea moving somewhere without an income or it’s just unrealistic.
 I think if there are no jobs then create one – that was the best advice I have read.
 Really mix with the correct people.
 I was job hunting through local Spanish sites and emailing back and forth constantly within the first week.
 I was meeting with directors and socially talking about how I am looking to develop in my career by teaching abroad.
 I got emails telling me to come for an interview.
 My interview lasted 1 hour and a half and then I got offered a job.
 It was frustrating because settling in can be quite a challenge.

-What’s the best thing about living in Spain?
+What’s the best thing about living in Valencia?

 What’s the hardest thing about living in Spain?